-Students whose assessment scores indicate a strong need for support in reading, writing or mathematics are required to enroll in one or more of the following developmental education courses: ENG 086, ENG 090, ENG 095, ENG 096, MTH 091, MTH 092 or MTH 099.
+Students whose assessment scores indicate a strong need for support in reading, writing or mathematics are required to enroll in one or more of the following developmental education courses: ENG 084, ENG 086, ENG 095, ENG 096, MTH 091, MTH 092 or MTH 099.
 These courses are not college-level courses, and therefore, are not counted as part of a degree or certificate program.

-Students who need ENG 086 or ENG 090 must take these courses during the first semester in which they enroll after completing the diagnostic assessments.
-They must complete these courses with a grade of "C" or better before taking any courses at the 100 level or above.
-These students cannot take more than eight credit hours in a semester until they complete these courses.
+Students who need ENG 084 must take this course with SDV 100 during the first semester/session in which they enroll after completing the diagnostic assessments, and they are limited to these two courses.
+Students who need ENG 086 must take this course during their first semester/session (second semester/session if they also need ENG 084), and they cannot take more than nine credit hours in a semester/session until they complete this course.
+Students must complete ENG 084 and ENG 086 with grades of "C" or better before taking any course at or above the 100 level, excluding SDV 100.
 Students who receive an "R" grade are required to re-register for the same developmental course during the following semester.
-If the student does not retake the course the following semester, the "R" grade automatically becomes an "F." Students who are taking two or more developmental courses are strongly encouraged not to take more than nine credit hours in a semester.
+If the student does not re-take the course the following semester, the "R" grade automatically becomes an "F." Students who are taking two or more developmental courses are strongly encouraged not to take more than nine credit hours in a semester.